gosherfed/REMIL-CONNERT/README.md

 --
 WE HAVE STOPPED THE DEVELOPMENT PROCESS ON REMIL CONNERT.
 THE LATEST (as well as) THE FINAL VERSION, (5.1), IS NOW AVAILABLE IN THE RELEASES TAB.

 Technically, the layout has been 100% complete, which may be (somehow) carrying some bugs.
-You can edit, expand or even upload the same layout with your modifications after getting our permission.
-That means: BEFORE UPLOADING YOUR MODIFICATIONS AND FIXES FOR REMIL CONNERT, PLEASE ASK , OR REQUEST IN THE COMMENT SECTIONS (AND PLEASE TAG THE ORIGINAL AUTHORS AND THE LAYOUT NAME AS WELL)!
+You can edit, expand or even upload the same layout with your modifications.
+However: WHEN UPLOADING YOUR MODIFICATIONS AND FIXES FOR REMIL CONNERT, PLEASE TAG THE ORIGINAL AUTHORS AND THE LAYOUT NAME!

+(you can use this tag: gosherfed, remil-connert, remilconnert)

 OVERVIEW
 --